Skip to main content

 </script>

-You can find your ENGAGESPOT_API_KEY from your Engagespot dashboard.
+You can find your ENGAGESPOT_API_KEY from your Engagespot Console.
 As explained in the basic concepts chapter, userId should be any value to uniquely identify your app's users.
 It can be their email id, or UUID or a numerical id from your database.

 Customizing Theme